sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 Using the <a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/02-AuditingYour%20DataEstateArchitecture.md">processes, tools and procedures from the Auditing  Module</a>, the WideWorldImporters company has completed an initial audit of their data estate.
 They have settled on many architectural improvements in the latest version of SQL Server on-premises, and have decided to move to the latest version for many of their systems, using the Compatibilit settings where required.
 They have also started a test installation of SQL Server running on Red Hat Linux, and developers are now using SQL Server in Containers.

 WideWorldImporters is now turning its attention to workloads they can use in the Microsoft Azure platform.
 They are particularly interested in the security, availability and elastic scale available in a cloud service.

- evaluation into various categories that they are interested in:
+For consisitency, they are continuing their evaluation using the same categories that they investigated for the on-premises installations of SQL Server:

 <dl>
   <dt><a href="#4.1" target="_blank">4.1 - Deployment Options</dt>